sohansharma/sohansharma.github.io/_research/research.md

 </p>

 <p align="justify">
-<span style="color:blue"> If you are interested in doing research with our group, you may send an <a href="mailto:sohan.lal@tuhh.de">e-mail</a>.
+<span style="color:lightsteelblue"> If you are interested in doing research with our group, you may send an <a href="mailto:sohan.lal@tuhh.de">e-mail</a>.
 If you are already at Hamburg University of Technology, you can also schedule an in-person meeting </span>.
 </p>

 Broad Areas of Research